ECburx/Idris2GL/docs/source/tutorial/display.rst

 There are four constructors of showing text.
 The easiest way to show a string of text is using ``Text`` constructor.

--  | Blended text with default settings.
+-  Blended text with default font settings.
-   | In this case, you don't need to specify text settings such as style.

       .. code-block:: idris